-For the first time in such a large outdoor area, these interactive technologies are implemented through the use of special viewers (Zeiss VR One Plus) combined with iPhone-type smartphones and stereo earphones, in an immersive tour of the Circus Maximus in all its historical phases: from the first and essential construction in wood, to the glories of the Imperial Age, and from the Middle Ages to the first decades of the 20th century.
+The visit, lasting about 40 minutes, is articulated in 8 stops.
+Through the use of a special viewer and stereo earphones, the immersive path embraces all the historical phases of the Circus Maximus: from the first and essential wooden construction to the glories of the imperial age, from the Middle Ages to the first decades of the 1900s.

-Visitors will be able to experience a unique and evocative itinerary and fully immerse themselves in the history of the archaeological site reconstructed both from the architectural and landscape point of view.
-It will therefore be possible to admire the development of the ancient Valle Murcia with its buildings, walk in the Circus among the shops of the time, witness an exciting race of quadrigae between shouts of incitement and overturns of wagons, and face the impressive Arch of Titus reproduced in natural size.
+Visitors can completely relive the history of the archaeological site, rebuilt both from an architectural and landscape point of view.
+It is possible to admire the development of the ancient Murcia Valley with its constructions, stroll in the Circus among the shops of the time, witness an exciting race of quadrigas between shouts of incitement and overturning of wagons, and be breathless in front of the imposing Arch of Titus reproduced in full size.

 The reconstructions, all carried out using the scientific method, and appropriately calibrated to work in real time on a mobile device, allow an immediate and accurate alignment of the 3D models to the reference context, for a fruition of the experience, both in virtual and augmented reality in stereoscopic mode.